-Clinical electives for visiting students
+Clinical electives for visiting undergraduate students

 Bristol Medical School offers a limited number of clinical elective placements to visiting students in their final year of study.

 Clinical elective placements: